mnelson4/printmyblog/readme.txt

 == Changelog ==

 = 2.7.2 July 8, 2020 =
-* Add CSS class "post-content" which improves the look in some themes like Rowling
+* Add CSS class "post-content" in addition to "entry-content" which improves the look in some themes like Rowling 1.x

 = 2.7.1 July 3, 2020 =
 * Fix a warning if print settings erroneously set